hannotify/http-how-teenagers-talk-to-their-parents/sections/1-intro.md

 <https://www.pexels.com/photo/people-cooking-marshmallows-on-campfire-9630132/> <!-- .element: class="attribution" -->

 note:
-1. though that is a very good word too, and one that the Dutch have become famous for
+1. though that is a very good word too, and one that the Dutch have become quite famous for
 2. And one that everyone knows since President Obama visited the city of The Hague in 2014 and thought his visit was 'truly gezellig'
 3. But I'm talking about a different word